beancount.utils

 # runnable binaries in the test environment to run subprocesses.

-binpath = ':'.join([
+binpath = ":".join(

 path.dirname(sys.executable),

-path.join(find_repository_root(__file__), 'bin'),
+path.join(find_repository_root(__file__), "bin"),

-return {'PATH': binpath,
+return {"PATH": binpath, "PYTHONPATH": find_python_lib()}

 beancount.utils.test_utils.tempdir(delete=True, **kw)